microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

--  Positional parameter - If the function only accepts one parameter you can usually just supply it without a name - as a *positional parameter* (see first and third examples below)
+-  Positional parameter - If the function only accepts one parameter you can usually just supply it without a name - as a *positional parameter* (see first and third examples in the code sample in the next section)
 -  Native parameter - You can also use the native parameter name - i.e. the name that the underlying function expects and that will be shown in the ``help(function)`` output. (second example below)